Skip to content

 Modify method on collection

-As the reader will observe modify method is called on the collection and node on the client as the rest of the collection lifecycle methods.
+The modify method is called on the collection and not on the client, unlike the rest of the collection lifecycle methods.

 Metadata Overwrite